stopwarstopputin/swsp-wordpress-plugin/README.md

 Please be aware of the following things before installing the Stop War!
 Stop Putin!
 WordPress Plugin:

 * runs 100% natively on your Webserver (no 'phoning home', no API connections, no external data collection)
-* works with an integrated database of IP Ranges which are stored locally on your webserver (there will be updates for this Plugin when IP ranges change)
+* works with an integrated database of IP Ranges for Russia & Belarus which are stored locally on your webserver (there will be updates for this Plugin when IP ranges change)
 * stores blocked IP addresses of visitors temporarily on your webserver (relevant for GDPR compliance in some countries)
-* will not work with most WordPress Caching Plugins (e.g. W3 Total Cache).
-For the Plugin to work you have to deactivate caching Plugins
+* will not work with most WordPress Caching Plugins (e.g. W3 Total Cache) - for the Plugin to work you have to deactivate all caching Plugins!
 * will not block Google bots and thus will not negatively affect your SEO Results

 ## Credits / Attribution

 The Stop War!
 Stop Putin!
-WordPress Plugin was released on February 27th, 2022, just 3 days after Russia invading the Ukraine.
+WordPress Plugin was released shortly after Russia invading the Ukraine.

 It is a simplified fork built on the basis of the <a href="https://de.wordpress.org/Plugins/ip2location-country-blocker/">IP2Location Country Blocker WordPress Plugin</a>.